 Why are Stannah stair lifts only marketed to the elderly ?

-Wait, though.
+Wait.
 Stairs are only the second largest cause of unintended injuries.
 What's the largest cause ?
-You'll probably not be surprised to hear that Motor vehicles are actually the largest cause of unintended injuries.
+You'll perhaps not be surprised to hear that Motor vehicles are actually the largest cause of unintended injuries.
 Perhaps we should be putting our efforts on safety there.